quicwg/base-drafts/draft-ietf-quic-tls.md

 Once the 1-RTT keys are established and the short header is in use, it is possible to update the keys used to protect packets.
-The Key Update field in the short header are used to indicate when key updates are permitted and when they have occurred.
+The Key Update field in the short header is used to indicate when key updates are permitted and when they have occurred.

-The the low bit of the Key Update field (0x04) is the Key Phase bit.
-The Key Phase is used to indicate which packet protection keys are in use.
+The low bit of the Key Update field (0x04) is the Key Phase bit.
+The Key Phase is used to indicate which packet protection keys are used to protect the packet.
 The Key Phase bit is initially set to 0 for the first set of 1-RTT packets.
 The Key Phase is toggled to signal each key update.

 The Key Phase bit allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
 An